LeNPaul/Lagrange/_posts/2022-03-27-camera-calibration-1.md

 - $$hom^{-1}(\cdot)$$ --- the function which maps a homogeneous coordinate to its unhomogeneous equivalent point (divide the vector by its last value, then drop the trailing 1)
 - $$\Pi$$ --- the 'standard projection matrix' which reduces the dimensionality

-In other literature, it's common to express the projection of a 3D point in camera onto the normalized image plane by simply dividing the point in camera coordinates by it's $$z$$ component and drop the 4th dimension.
+In other literature, it's common to express the projection of a 3D point in camera onto the normalized image plane by simply dividing the point in camera coordinates by it's $$z$$ component and dropping the $$z$$ term:

 $$
 \begin{pmatrix}